-- Is it OK to exclusively pump breast milk?
+- Is it OK to exclusively pump?

-- How long can you exclusively pump breast milk?
+- How long should you exclusively pump?

 - Is exclusively pumping harder than breastfeeding?

-Is it OK to exclusively pump breast milk?
+Is it OK to exclusively pump?

-Yes.
-There are so many reasons why pumping exclusively might be the best option for you.
+And there are so many reasons why pumping exclusively might be the best option for you.

 Here are some of them:

-- Your baby is ill.
+- Baby is ill.

-- Your baby is having trouble latching.
+- Baby has trouble latching.